ThePieBaker90/On-The-Rim/Conditions/Special Conditions/Anger.md

 ---
 - Anger is measured in 5 levels.
 	- An effect can give a creature one or more levels of anger, as specified in the effect’s description.
-	- Constructs and creatures who do not feel emotion are immune are not affected by this condition.
+	- Constructs and creatures who do not feel emotion are immune to this condition.
 	- If a creature already suffers from anger and suffers another effect that causes anger, its current level of anger increases by the amount specified in the effect’s description.
 - A creature with anger must make a DC 15 Wisdom saving throw at the beginning of each of their turns.
 On a success they lose 1 level of anger.
+	- They automatically fail this saving throw if they gained a level of anger this turn.
+	- This saving throw does not trigger effects that would grant one or more levels of anger
 - Anger is not capped.
 - The additional damage has the type of the highest damage amount of the base attack.